yuyichao/planisphere-tools/ansible-playbook/README.md

 Variables to configure the Planisphere client are included in the planisphere.yml file.
 Require variables are:

+* bin_file: Where to place the planisphere client script
 * clone_dir: Where to find the planisphere tools repo clone (ie: path for the client script)
 * log_file: Where to log output from the nightly cron
 * planisphere_keyfile: location of the keyfile to be created